percona/percona-xtradb-cluster/doc/source/howtos/proxysql.rst

 or install the client on Node 4 and connect locally.
 For this tutorial, install |PXC| on Node 4:

-.. admonitiion:: Changes in the installation procedure
+.. admonition:: Changes in the installation procedure

    In |PXC| |version|, ProxySQL is not installed automatically as a dependency of the ``percona-xtradb-cluster-client-8.0`` package.
 You should install the